Opening up Open-World Tracking: Evaluation

 \section{Evaluation}

-After analyzing a number of different design choices for building an open-world tracker, we settle on a final baseline tracker, which uses both optical flow warping and re-id similarity scoring, and combines these similarities into final tracks using tracklet merging for long-term tracking.
+After analyzing several design choices for open-world tracking, we settle on a tracker that uses both optical flow and re-id similarity scoring and combines these into final tracks using tracklet merging.
 We call our final tracker OWTB (Open-World Tracking Baseline).
-We hope that this baseline, and the corresponding analysis behind it, inspires others to tackle the task of OWT, and improve upon the results we have presented here.